 A Clash of Chiefs

-Book Two: A Game of Clans: collectores venatoresque, agricolae pastoresque.
+Book One: A Game of Clans: collectores venatoresque, agricolae pastoresque.

-Book Three: A Clash of Chiefs: rex militaris, rex sacrorum.
+Book Two: A Clash of Chiefs: rex militaris, rex sacrorum.

-Book Four: A Storm of Hordes: hic sunt leones, hic sunt dracones.
+Book Four: A Feat of Crowds: hic sunt leones, hic sunt dracones.

 © 2019, 2017 by Carlos Quiles [email protected]